1983–84 in English football: Diary of the season

 7 December 1983: Watford's UEFA Cup quest ends in a 7-2 aggregate defeat to Sparta Prague in the third round.
 Nottingham Forest progress to the quarter-finals with a 2–1 win over Celtic at Parkhead, after the first leg at the City Ground ended in a goalless draw.
 On the domestic scene, Oxford United take Manchester United to a second replay in the League Cup third round after a 1–1 draw at Old Trafford.

 10 December 1983: Coventry City achieve one of the most surprising results of the season by defeating league champions Liverpool 4–0 at Highfield Road.
 Striker Terry Gibson scores a hat-trick.
 The defeat cuts Liverpool's lead at the top of the First Division to a single point following victories for both West Ham United and Manchester United.
 Coventry are now fourth and just three points off the top of the table.
 QPR climb from ninth to fifth with a 2–1 away win over West Bromwich Albion.
 Notts County stay clear of the relegation zone after another rout, this time beating Sunderland 6–1 at Meadow Lane.
 Luton Town remain in touch with the leading pack by winning 4–2 at Stoke City.
-Wolves are now nine points adrift to safety after losing 6–1 to Leicester City at Filbert Street.
+Wolves are now nine points adrift of safety after losing 6–1 to Leicester City at Filbert Street.
 Arsenal are just five points clear of the relegation zone after losing 3–1 at West Ham.
 In the Second Division, Newcastle United beat Huddersfield Town 5–2 on Tyneside to return to the top three at the expense of Manchester City, who lose 2–1 at home to leaders Sheffield Wednesday.

 14 December 1983: Telford United beat Football League opposition in the FA Cup for the second time this season, beating Northampton Town 3–2 at home.

 16 December 1983: Terry Neill is sacked after more than seven years as manager of Arsenal, who occupy 16th place in the First Division.
 Manchester United go top of the league with a 4–2 home win over Tottenham.

 17 December 1983: Liverpool return to the top of the First Division with a 5–0 home win over Notts County.
 Aston Villa keep up the pressure on the leading pack with a 4–0 home win over Ipswich Town.
 Caretaker manager Don Howe begins his spell in charge of Arsenal with a 3–1 home win over Watford.
 Coventry City miss the chance to close the gap on the leaders with a goalless draw at Norwich.
 QPR go fourth with a 2–0 home win over Everton.

 18 December 1983: Luton Town are sixth in the First Division and just five points behind the leaders after beating West Bromwich Albion 2–0 at Kenilworth Road.

 19 December 1983: Arsenal sell misfit striker Lee Chapman to Sunderland for £200,000.
 Manchester United bow out of the League Cup after losing their second third round replay 2–1 to Oxford United at the Manor Ground.